OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 1. Right-click on the **Models** folder and select **Add > Class**.
 Name the class **ConnectorSettings**.

-1. Paste the following code inside the `Subscription` public class.
+1. Paste the following code inside the `ConnectorSettings` public class.

     ````csharp
     public string AppType { get; set; }